ASFOpenSARlab/opensarlab-cluster/AWS/eks/README.md

 Follow along at https://z2jh.jupyter.org/en/latest/setup-helm.html

+The Helm GitHub repo is

 We wil be using Helm to manage installation. `Helm` is a package manager for k8s.
 It will be used to install and update JupyterHub with the k8s cluster.
 Helm is the name of the local command-line client.
 Tiller is the server-side executor that interacts with Helm.

 1. Install Helm on your local machine.